camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/30-process-definitions-view.html.md

 </div>

 ## Filter
 The filter function on the left hand side of the Process Definition View allows you to find certain instances by filtering for variables, business keys, start time and date, end time and date (enterprise edition) or by selecting the version of a process.
 Beyond that you can combine different filters as logical _AND_ relation.
-Filter expressions on variables must be specified as `variableName OPERATOR value` where the _operator_ my be one of the following terms `=`, `!=`, `>`, `>=`, `<`, `<=`, `like`.
+Filter expressions on variables must be specified as `variableName OPERATOR value` where the _operator_ may be one of the following terms `=`, `!=`, `>`, `>=`, `<`, `<=`, `like`.
 Apart from the `like` operator, the operator expressions do not have to be separated by spaces.
  The `like` operator is for string variables only.
 You can use `%` as wildcard in the _value_ expression.
 String and date values must be properly enclosed in `" "`.
 <br>
 <br>